adnanit035/Web-Health-Monitoring-Pipeline/README.md

-# Web-Health Monitoring with CICD Pipeline
+# Web-Health Monitoring with CICD Pipeline (March 2022)
 The objective of this sprint was to implement a CRUD API Gateway pipeline to automatically monitor resource usage by different websites in real time by crawling a list of websites to find out their availability and delay (response time) after every 10 minute, publish cloudwatch metrics and create alarms to monitor a list of web resources, save logs to DynamoDB, move resources from S3 to dynamodb and implement CRUD operations on resouces urls.

 ### Technologies Used: